Guide to the Northwest District Neighborhood in Portland, Oregon

 - Topography Mature trees in yards and parks.
 Hilly with winding roads along on the west border of the neighborhood bordering Forest Park.

 - Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement,” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Northwest District zip code(s): 97209, 97210.

 - Farmers Markets The Northwest District/Nob Hill market is between NW 19th Avenue and Everett Street, 3 pm-7 pm Thursdays, June-September.
 The Wednesday market is held between SW Salmon and Main streets from 10 am-2 pm Wednesdays, May-October.
 The Saturday market is held at the South Park Blocks by Portland State University between SW Park and Montgomery streets from 8:30 am-2 pm Saturdays, March-October.
 Also from 9 am – 2 pm November-December.
 The Pioneer Square (SW Broadway & SW Morrison) market is held 10:00 am-2:00 pm on Mondays from June-September.
 More information at Portland Farmers Market.

-- Eating Out Restaurants cover the complete range from "Gourmet Magazine Top 100" to shops serving a slice of pizza.
-These make everyone's list of best restaurants in the Northwest District: Balvo, Bewon, Cafe Mino, Carlyle, Ken's Artisan Bakery, Paley's Place, and Wildwood.
+- Eating Out Restaurants cover the complete range from “Gourmet Magazine Top 100” to shops serving a slice of pizza.
+These make everyone’s list of best restaurants in the Northwest District: Balvo, Bewon, Cafe Mino, Carlyle, Ken’s Artisan Bakery, and Paley’s Place.
 Urban Spoon rates over 100 restaurants, coffee places, and sandwich shops in the neighborhood.

-- Public Library A branch of the Multnomah County Library system is located on 2300 NW Thurman Street.
+- Public Library A branch of the Multnomah County Library system is located at 2300 NW Thurman Street.

 - What They Drive in Nob Hill Hondas, Nissans, and Toyotas.
-Limited number of SUVs.
-Because of the large number of apartments and restaurants, parking is a problem no matter what kind of car you own.
+A limited number of SUVs.
+Because of a large number of apartments and restaurants, parking is a problem no matter what kind of car you own.